carlonicora/RAW/README.md

 | **Willpower**           | Mental fortitude and discipline                   |

 Choosing how to distribute these points is crucial.
 A broad approach makes a character adaptable, while a focused one creates a specialist.
 This decision sets the stage for your character’s role and how they will navigate the challenges of a campaign.

+### Step 2: Passive Abilities

+In RAW, abilities also have a passive aspect.
+For every 20 points in an ability, you get 1 passive point.
+This shows automatic skills, like defense or mental resistance.
+For example, if you're good in melee, you're also better at avoiding harm.
+If you have strong willpower, it's harder for others to read your mind.
+Knowing your passive points helps you understand what your character can do naturally, without trying.

+Understanding these passive abilities is crucial for players, as they define how characters inherently react and protect themselves in the game world, even without active efforts from the player.

+|Ability Value|Passive